July 28th, 2018

 Distance: 26.5 miles

 It was a beautiful morning.
 I woke several times in the night due to the full moon shining on my tent.
 I kept thinking that it was dawn.
 It was also so very quiet.
 The only sound I could hear was a distant stream coming off the face of the mountain opposite the valley.
-A warm breeze blew all night, so it was quite warm up high.
+A warm breeze blew all night, so it was quite comfortable up high.

-There were good views of Mt Adams and the moonset as I decended down from my ridge.
+There were good views of Mt Adams and the moonset as I descended down from my ridge.
 I was on the trail by 6 am and met a NOBO a few minutes in, who informed me that there were 2 ahead of me.
 I figured they must be Skybird and Spatz and sure enough, I came across the latter at a stream not much later.

 They had camped at the planned location the night before but because they didn’t set up their tents until later, I had walked right past them.
 It all worked out fine, as I was really happy with my camp spot.

 At one point, we passed a guy that looked familiar.
-Later I learned from Spatz that it was ‘Darwin on the Trail’, a gear reviewer that is semi-famous for his YouTube videos.
+Later I learned from Spatz that it was ‘Darwin on the Trail’, a gear reviewer and thru-hiker that is semi-famous for his YouTube videos.
 Spatz watched most of his videos in deciding what gear to buy for the PCT, so he was quite excited to meet him in person.
 I’ve even watched some of his videos.
 He is one of those well-known thru-hikers we call Trailebrities.

 In the afternoon, we entered a drier section that was hot, flat, sandy and straight.
 Suddenly, I felt like I was back in Ocala hiking the Florida Trail in September.
 Actually, it was nowhere near as hot as FL.
 I ran into the Strawbridge family again and we all agreed that at least it was not Florida-hot.
-But the bugs were definitly as bad in some spots.
+But the bugs were definitely as bad in some spots.

 I stopped to collect water at a place named lava creek and sure enough, there was a large lava field for about a mile and a cold spring coming right out of it.
 We don’t have that in Florida!
 The trail skirts the western side of Adams, so we were finally getting close.